Rob Letterman

 Robert Thomas Letterman (born October 31, 1970) is an American film director and screenwriter.

-Letterman made his directorial debut as co-director of the animated comedy film Shark Tale (2004), for which he received a nomination for the Annie Award for Writing in a Feature Production.
+He made his directorial debut as co-director of the animated comedy film Shark Tale (2004), for which he received a nomination at the 32nd Annie Awards.
 He then co-directed the animated science fiction comedy film Monsters vs. Aliens (2009).

 Letterman has since transitioned into live-action filmmaking, directing the fantasy comedy film Gulliver's Travels (2010), the horror comedy film Goosebumps (2015), and the fantasy mystery film Pokémon Detective Pikachu (2019).

-In 2020, Netflix announced Letterman as director for an upcoming live-action animated film adaptation of Ubisoft's Beyond Good & Evil video game.

 Early life

 Letterman was born in Hawaii and attended Mid-Pacific Institute and USC.

 Career

 Prior to joining DreamWorks Animation, Letterman directed the short film Los Gringos, which was accepted at 2000's Sundance Film Festival.

-In 2002, Vicky Jenson and Eric "Bibo" Bergeron involved him as a screenwriter (then as co-director) in the making of Shark Tale.
+In 2002, Vicky Jenson and Eric "Bibo" Bergeron invited him as a screenwriter (then as co-director) in the making of Shark Tale.

 In 2010, Letterman directed the live-action film Gulliver's Travels, starring Jack Black in the lead role.
 He also directed the live-action/CGI film Pokémon Detective Pikachu, based on the Pokémon videogame franchise.
-The film was released on May 10, 2019, and grossed $433 million at the box office as well as attained the highest percentage of positive reviews on Rotten Tomatoes for a film adaptation of a video game.
+The film was released on May 10, 2019, grossed $433 million at the box office, and attained the then-highest percentage of positive reviews on Rotten Tomatoes for a film adaptation of a video game.

+In 2020, Netflix announced Letterman as director for an upcoming live-action animated film adaptation of Ubisoft's Beyond Good & Evil video game.
+No further updates have been given for the film since the announcement.